carmnk/resources/md/test.md

 default class's background is determined by MUI theme: theme.palette.primary.main
 - stickyHeader: class for sticky header if [useStickyHeader](#useStickyHeader) is true, (doColorHeadRow is not active) \
 default class's background is theme.palette.background.default
-- " &#0x40; media(pointer: fine)": css-media-query for pointers(not touch devices) intended to apply custom mouse hover effect for previously provided classes (rows, roweven...), see code example below. \
+- "&#64;media(pointer: fine)": css-media-query for pointers(not touch devices) intended to apply custom mouse hover effect for previously provided classes (rows, roweven...), see code example below. \
 by default: mouse hover effect for roweven, rowodd, selected is applied.
 Their hover background color is "#757575" if MUI theme is light otherwise (dark) it's "#bdbdbd"

 example\